-Friday a great day!
+Friday was a great day in Newport, Rhode Island!
 Mr. SP and I were on the go the entire day and I do believe that we walked for about four hours or maybe more.
 As a result, the sleeping was good Friday night.

 We started the day by taking a walk to try to find my running friend’s grandmother’s house.
 I had her address and it should have been a ten minute walk but we missed a few signs and ended up walking about an hour on this quest.
 It was worth it because we got to see beautiful houses off the beaten path in Newport.